moderepo/bizstack-console-plugin-samples/README.md

 - Configure the Module Federation plugin.
 We will use one of the plugins for example.
 You will need to modify this config accordingly based on the plugin that you are building.
   ```
+    // at the beginning of vite.config.ts
+    import federation from '@originjs/vite-plugin-federation'

     export default defineConfig({
         ...,
         plugins: [